Here comes homebuilder sentiment ...

-The National Association of Homebuilders’ housing market index for December will be released at 10 a.m.
+The National Association of Homebuilders will release its latest housing market index at 10:00 a.m.
 ET.

-Economists estimate that the index rose to 63 from 62 in November, according to Bloomberg.
+The index is based on a survey of members and aims to gauge their outlook on the single-family housing market.

-The NAHB conducts the survey of its members to gauge their expectations for sales and traffic in the single-family housing market.
+Economists estimate that, in August, the index was unchanged from the prior month at 61.
+That’s a nine-year high, and reflects the continued strength of the housing market recovery.

-In a client preview, Bank of America Merrill Lynch said, “The NAHB survey has suggested that builders are upbeat about housing demand, noting solid homebuyer interest.
-Indeed, the bigger complaint comes from the lack of construction workers to satisfy the demand for homes.
+But in a preview to clients, Bank of America Merrill Lynch economists wrote: “We suspect that the financial market turmoil over the past several weeks and concern about the Fed’s hiking cycle will weigh on homebuilder sentiment.
+However, the fundamentals of the housing market remain strong with recent data showing low inventory and greater buyer interest.”

 Business Insider Emails & Alerts